 4 Warehouse Robots That Will Fulfill This Year’s Holiday Shopping Orders | Robotics

-The season is a busy time for shoppers and, therefore, for the companies fulfilling their orders.
+The holiday season is a busy time for shoppers and, therefore, for the companies fulfilling their orders.
 Many businesses hire more workers to help them meet the demand, but the order volume can be so high that they still have trouble getting everything done on time.
-Mobile warehouse robots are increasingly viewed as a solution.
+Mobile warehouse are increasingly viewed as a solution.

 According to a recent IDC survey, 16.5% of companies in several industries now use commercial service robots.